The street food business in the Philippines has carved a niche of its own.

-- Location isn’t a problem since you can sell it almost anywhere with high foot traffic.
-If it’s not possible to launch it in your own place, a mobile food cart allows you to sell it anywhere else.
+- Location isn’t a problem since you can sell it anywhere with high foot traffic.
+If it’s impossible to launch it in your own place, a mobile food cart allows you to sell it anywhere else.

 - Affordable prices mean more potential customers and more flexible profit margins.

 - The market is diversified.
 Street foods appeal to the taste buds of Filipinos from all social classes, assuming that your products have great flavors that people can’t get enough of.

 - As with any other type of food business, street foods take a lot of time and effort to prepare.
 Depending on the type of street foods, it’s not unusual for vendors to wake up as early as 4 A.M. every day to buy fresh ingredients and spend the remaining hours preparing sauces and putting them on a skewer.